SakuraACGN/setu-class/README.md

 3. There are also a `DHash` value returned in headers and being encoded by `base16384`.
 4. If noimg=true is set, the server will only return json in API 2.
 5. If loli=true is set, the server will use lolicon api and ignore url parameter.
+6. If class=9 is set, the server will return class from 0 to 8.

 #### 2. Classify posted data
 > /classdat